-Few places are as photogenic as Scotland - home to the UK’s highest mountains, deepest lochs, largest tracts of forest and, of course, buzzing cosmopolitan cities.
-It's a climate many creative minds finds alluring.
+Few places are as photogenic as Scotland - home to the UK's highest mountains, deepest lochs, largest tracts of forest and, of course, buzzing cosmopolitan cities.
+It's a climate many creative minds find alluring.

-Scotland’s film industry has evolved dramatically over the last decade and now boasts a cinematic repertoire which attracts some of the biggest names in the business including productions featuring Brad Pitt, Scarlett Johansson and Daniel Craig.
+Scotland's film industry has evolved dramatically over the last decade and now boasts a cinematic repertoire which attracts some of the biggest names in the business including productions featuring Brad Pitt, Tom Hardy, Scarlett Johansson and Daniel Craig.

 Scotland enjoys an enviable wealth of easily accessible filming locations situated a short drive from each other.
 From a base in Edinburgh and Glasgow, producers can choose from gritty modern urban scenes, to centuries-old castles to rural untouched wilderness.

-The settings for filming in Scotland are undeniably breathtakingly beautiful: from the haunting beauty of Rosslyn Chapel in Roslin, Midlothian which featured in Dan Brown’s Da Vinci Code to the visually stunning Glenfinnan Viaduct in the Highlands which set the backdrop for the children’s classic, Harry Potter and the Chamber of Secrets.
+The settings for filming in Scotland are undeniably breathtakingly beautiful: from the haunting beauty of Rosslyn Chapel which featured in Dan Brown's Da Vinci Code to the visually stunning Glenfinnan Viaduct in the Highlands which set the backdrop for the children's classic, Harry Potter and the Chamber of Secrets.

 As a result of the versatility and accessibility of its filming locations, Scotland has provided the setting for a number of high profile films over the last few years including Fast and Furious, Cloud Atlas, The Dark Knight Rises and Bond movie, Skyfall.